Pancreatic Cancer: Overview

 Your treatment choices depend on the type of pancreatic cancer you have, test results, if the cancer can be removed with surgery, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or to help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy (chemo) and targeted therapy are systemic treatments.
-You may have just 1 treatment or a combination of treatments.
+You may have just one treatment or a combination of treatments.

 Pancreatic cancer may be treated with: